-WATAN’s food security and livelihood program philosophy are grounded on address the multi-faceted challenges that communities face in the target areas, which meets HH’s immediate needs as a platform to subsequently nurture sustainable livelihoods, whilst concurrently strengthening communities’ resilience to multiple hazards.
+WATAN’s food security and livelihood program philosophy are grounded on addressing the multi-faceted challenges that communities face in the target areas, which meets HH’s immediate needs as a platform to subsequently nurture sustainable livelihoods, whilst concurrently strengthening communities’ resilience to multiple hazards.

-Understanding of conflict dynamics and adopt Do No Harm principles.
+Understanding of conflict dynamics and adopting Do No Harm principles.
 These approaches integrate gender and empowerment of women, men, girls, boys, the disabled, and the elderly to ensure equal access to opportunities and minimize harm via protection mainstreaming.

 Achieve Food security for all people, at all times by access to sufficient, safe and nutritious food which meets their dietary needs and food preferences for an active and healthy life.

-Support all aspects of the targeted family’s wellbeing by addressing the underlying drivers of the family’s poverty, food / nutrition insecurity and vulnerability to climate and disaster risk.
+Support all aspects of the targeted family’s well-being by addressing the underlying drivers of the family’s poverty, food/nutrition insecurity and vulnerability to climate and disaster risk.

 Provides leadership to design and scale up interventions focus on empowering households and communities to graduate the poorest households out of extreme poverty by developing productive and resilient livelihoods enabling them to feed their families, care for and educate their children.

 Develop FSL program achievements to activities that involve increasing skill levels and empowering communities to acquire diverse skills for more sustainability.